canjs/can-define/docs/types.propDefinition.md

     });
     ```

-    @option {can-define.types.ValueConstructor} Value Specifies a function that will be called with `new` whose result is
+    @option {can-define.types.defaultConstructor} Default Specifies a function that will be called with `new` whose result is
     set as the initial value of the attribute.

     ```js
     // A default empty DefineList of hobbies: var Person = DefineMap.extend({
-      hobbies: {Value: DefineList}
+      hobbies: {Default: DefineList}
     });

     new Person().hobbies //-> []